drekka/Alchemic/WhatIsDI.md

 #### Method arguments

 In this form of DI dependencies are passed as arguments to each method.
+This is quite simple to do, so sticking with our TV remote example:

 *RemoteControl.m*